tmills/uhhmm/README.md

 The config has an 'io' (input/output) section and a 'params' (machine learning parameters) section. 'io' requires an input file, output directory, a dictionary file, and a working directory (filesystem location -- defaults to output directory) that both the workers and the job distributer have access to.

+The config contains a few important optional parameters. 'gpu' is one of them.
+If you do not write it in the config, the default is to run the CPU version.
+If you write 'gpu=1' then the GPU version will be run. 'num_procs' is the number of processes, however if you do not include it in the config, the program will automatically switch to OSC cluster mode.

 The input file should contain one sentence per line, with space-separated ints representing tokens (if evaluating for POS tagging, the system accepts space-separated tag/word tokens).

 The output directory is where all output will be stored.
 This is so multiple runs will be preserved if desired.
 The first thing the uhhmm-trainer.py script will do is copy the config file into the output directory, to promote reproducibility.